Cannabis vs. Illness

 Chronic Pain – Cannabis blocks pain pathways in the central nervous system.
 Severe chronic pain is commonly treated with opiate narcotics – codeine, morphine, and oxycodone.
 The opiates are addictive and may become less effective as patients develop a tolerance to them.
 Cannabis relieves pain associated with nerve damage and inflammation.
 Cannabis may also provide relief for injured tissues, specifically by alleviating inflammation around damaged nerves.
 Cannabis is distinctly effective for neuritis and neuropathy – pain caused by inflamed or damaged nerves.

 Epilepsy and Seizures – Cannabis can calm down overactive nerves, alleviating seizures.
-Relaxes muscles, reduces muscle cramps, convulsion and spasms.
+Relaxes muscles, reduces muscle cramps, convulsion, and spasms.
 However, epileptics who are interested in trying cannabis should be careful about oral THC.

 Glaucoma – Cannabis reduces pressure in the eye caused by ocular fluid buildup by reddening and dehydrating the eye.
-Regular usage can halt painful progressive vision loss and stop acute attack.
+Regular usage can halt painful progressive vision loss and stop an acute attack.

 Hepatitis C – Cannabis improves the effectiveness of Hepatitis C therapy.
-Patients are usually taking drugs with severe side effects including nausea, loss of appetite, fatigue and depression.
+Patients are usually taking drugs with severe side effects including nausea, loss of appetite, fatigue, and depression.
 Cannabis helped by improving appetite, reducing depression, and helping patients to better tolerate the treatment.

-Migraines – Cannabis helps reduce light sensitivity, nausea, vomiting and pain, and can be consumed regularly to prevent attacks from occurring.
+Migraines – Cannabis helps reduce light sensitivity, nausea, vomiting, and pain, and can be consumed regularly to prevent attacks from occurring.